|

 drawing we had something that was in stone.
 You could look and

-say, "That has to be a .50 fillet" and when it wasn't we had a
+say, "That has to be a .50 radius" and when it wasn't we had a

 problem.
 Now we have model verification process, that compares